HB9IIU/Magnetic-Loop-Antenna-Controller/MLA-Controller-Python/README.md

 # MLA Configurator - Magnetic Loop Antenna Controller

 ## Overview
-The MLA Configurator is a Python-based application designed to automatically generate the lookup table that will be flashed to the Slave ESP32 for tuning a magnetic loop antenna.
-It leverages a NanoVNA (Vector Network Analyzer) and an ESP32 device to collect measurement data across a range of frequencies.
-The generated lookup table can be used by the control unit for quick tuning, ensuring optimal performance of the antenna.
+The MLA Configurator is a Python-based application designed to automatically generate the lookup table that will be flashed to the Slave ESP32 used for tuning the magnetic loop antenna.
+It leverages a NanoVNA (Vector Network Analyzer) to collect measurement data across a range of frequencies.

 The app uses several powerful libraries like `Flask` for server functionality, `numpy` for numerical computations, `matplotlib` for data visualization, and `scikit-learn` for data analysis and modeling.
 It integrates seamlessly with the NanoVNA-Q firmware and can generate calibration files and characterization data.